Compare Savings Accounts in New Zealand

 How do I open a savings account?

-The best way is to open online on the bank's website or by visiting the bank’s branch.
+The best way to open a savings account is online on the bank's website or by visiting the bank’s branch.
 You’ll need to provide a few documents (like an ID and proof of address) to validate the savings account.
 Once approved, your savings account is ready to accept deposits.

 - Look at your savings every six months: Are you on track?
 Review your savings level every six months.
 Also, make sure you’re getting the best deal by comparing the top savings accounts.

-- Help your kids out: Our best bank accounts for kids offers the best deals available right now.
-If you start them off with $50 or $100, they’ll be encouraged to save as well and form good money habits.
+- Help your kids out: Our guide to best bank accounts for kids offers the best deals available right now.
+If you start them off with $50 or $100, they’ll be encouraged to save and form good money habits.